 Ras Al Khaimah (RAK) Offshore Company

-Tetra Consultants will be your one-stop solution for you to register company in Dubai RAK.
-Our services include company formation, registered agent, registered address and business bank account opening.
+- Tetra Consultants will be your one-stop solution for you to register company in Dubai RAK.
+Our services include company formation within the mainland as well as within the free zones in Dubai, registered agent, registered address and business bank account opening.

 Which structure should you choose to register company in Dubai?

 - When determining between the jurisdictions, it is important to consider several factors.

 - If you are looking for a cost-efficient business setup in Dubai, Tetra Consultants will recommend you consider RAK offshore incorporation.

 - In the event you are planning to expand your trade business internationally or own a property in Dubai, you may wish to consider incorporating a JAFZA offshore company.

 Benefits of choosing to register company in Dubai